-Many of our accounts come with an interest and fee free overdraft facility.
-You will still have to apply for this, but if we agree, it means you can spend up to that limit without paying fees or interest.
+Many of our accounts come with an interest and fee-free overdraft facility.
+You'll still have to apply for this, but if we agree, it means you can spend up to that limit without paying fees or interest.
 You can also apply for a higher limit, which if agreed will be subject to the following fees:

 Monthly Overdraft Usage Fee of £6 if you use a Planned Overdraft of more than £10 at any time during your monthly billing period.
 You'll only pay this fee once in a monthly billing period no matter how many times you go overdrawn in that month.

 Interest on the money you borrow over and above your interest free limit.
 Interest rates vary according to your account.

 If you have an interest and fee-free Planned Overdraft limit as part of your account, our overdraft buffer means you won't pay the £6 usage fee or interest if you stay within this limit or exceed it by £10 or less.

 If you use a Planned Overdraft limit of £1,200 on our Classic Account the overdraft interest rate we charge on the first £25 will be 0% EAR* variable and a Monthly Overdraft Usage Fee will not apply.
 The overdraft interest rate on the next £1,175 will be 19.84% EAR* variable and a Monthly Overdraft Usage Fee of £6 will apply.

 *EAR is the Equivalent Annual Rate.
 This is the actual annual rate of an overdraft.
 It doesn't take into account other fees and charges.

 All overdrafts are subject to application and approval, even those available as a benefit of your current account

 How much we lend depends on our assessment of your personal circumstances

 We'll review your Planned Overdraft at least once every 12 months